 In February: attending to cases for April; release of the VB for March (which shows cut-offs to apply in April); sending out of NL2s for April interviews; while February interviews (which were scheduled in December) are taking place.

-This scenario favors those with high case numbers who fill out and submit their DS-260 and send in their required documents early enough after realizing they were selected.
+This scenario somewhat favors those with high case numbers who fill out and submit their DS-260 and send in their required documents relatively early enough.
 That was the case of a client of ours who left for the States a couple of weeks ago.
 While he was on his way to the States, I was quite surprised to learn by means of a comment on this site that a selectee with a lower case number than his was still expecting to receive her NL2.

-This simply tells us that the lady met both requirements late in the fiscal year, whereas our client’s case had been “settled” many months earlier.
-That is why I continue to advise selectees with high case number to be fast in meeting up with the requirements so that when their region goes current, they would “jump the queue”.
+This tells us that the lady met both requirements late in the fiscal year, whereas our client’s case had been attended to months earlier.
+That is why I generally advise selectees with relatively high case number to meet up with the requirements relatively soon enough so that when their region goes current, they would “jump the queue”.

 Cut-Off Vs “Current” Status

-VBs at one point or another in the second half of the fiscal year would either show specific cut-offs or “current” depending on whether sufficient cases are on file for the month concerned or not, respectively.
+In the second half of the fiscal year, at one point or another , the Visa Bulletin shows either specific cut-offs or “current”.
+It all depends on whether sufficient cases are on file for the month concerned or not, respectively.

 In March: KCC attend to cases for May; release of the VB for April (showing either cut-offs or “current” status to apply in May); sending out of NL2s for May interviews; while March interviews (which were scheduled in January) are taking place.